 Each network node MUST create one or more reflector BFD sessions.
-This reflector BFD session is a session which transmits BFD control packets in response to received valid locally destined BFD control packets.
-Specifically, this reflector BFD session is to have following characteristics:
+This reflector BFD session is a session which transmits BFD control packets in response to received valid locally destined BFD control Specifically, this reflector BFD session is to have packets. following characteristics:

-- o Does not transmit any BFD control packets based on local timer expiry. - o Transmits BFD control packet in response to received valid locally destined BFD control packet. - o Capable of sending only two states: UP and ADMINDOWN.
+- o MUST NOT transmit any BFD control packets based on local timer expiry. - o MUST transmit BFD control packet in response to a received valid locally destined BFD control packet. - o MUST be capable of sending only two states: UP and ADMINDOWN.

-One reflector BFD session can be responsible for handling response to received BFD control packets targeted to all local BFD target identifiers, or few reflector BFD sessions can each be responsible for subset of local BFD target identifiers.
+One reflector BFD session MAY be responsible for handling received BFD control packets targeted to all local BFD target identifiers, or few reflector BFD sessions MAY each be responsible for subset of local BFD target identifiers.
 This policy is a local matter, and is outside the scope of this document.

-Not that incoming BFD control packets destined to certain BFD target identifier types may be IPv4, IPv6 and MPLS based.
-For those BFD target identifier types, implementations can either allow same reflector BFD session to handle all incoming BFD control packets in address family agnostic fashion, or setup multiple reflector BFD sessions to handle incoming BFD control packets with deviation address family.
+Note that incoming BFD control packets destined to BFD target identifier types may be IPv4, IPv6 or MPLS based.
+For those BFD target identifier types, implementations MAY either allow the same reflector BFD session to handle all incoming BFD control packets in address family agnostic fashion, or setup multiple reflector BFD sessions to handle incoming BFD control packets with different address families.
 This policy is again a local matter, and is outside the scope of this document.